umutyorulmaz/ICP-MusicPlayer/READme.md

 ## Project Description

 Basic CRUD dapp modified for music industry.
-User can create a playlist, add and delete songs, like its favourite music in the dapp.
+User can create a playlist, shuffle it, filter it by song id, add and delete songs, like/unlike its favourite music in the dapp.

 ## Functions